Guangzhou–Shenzhen–Hong Kong Express Rail Link: Switch to high-speed rail

-On 7 January 2004, China's State Council considered the “long-term railway network plan”, deciding to build more than 12,000 kilometers of “four vertical and four horizontal” Passenger Lines, including Hong Kong in the planning.
-The Guangzhou–Shenzhen section of the Guangzhou–Shenzhen–Hong Kong Express Rail Link correspondingly accelerated planning until July 2004, decinding to adopt the “Panyu – Nansha – Shekou – Hong Kong” route.
+On 7 January 2004, China's State Council considered the "long-term railway network plan", deciding to build more than 12,000 kilometers of "four vertical and four horizontal" Passenger Lines, including Hong Kong in the planning.
+The Guangzhou–Shenzhen section of the Guangzhou–Shenzhen–Hong Kong Express Rail Link correspondingly accelerated planning until July 2004, deciding to adopt the "Panyu – Nansha – Shekou – Hong Kong" route.
 The station located in Guangzhou's Panyu district would also connect with the Wuhan–Guangzhou Passenger Line.

 Route

 The 143 km route starts with a connection to the Wuguang High-Speed Railway at Guangzhou South railway station in Shibi, southern Guangzhou (Canton).
 From there it travels south to the same district before tunnelling eastwards underneath the Pearl River to Humen in Dongguan.
 It then moves south through three stations within Shenzhen and then across into Hong Kong where it arrives at West Kowloon Terminus in Kowloon.

 This project has been divided into two sections, the Guangshen section with six stations, and the Hong Kong section, with one station.